KalmeMarq/bso/README.md

 TAG_Long (ID 0x04)
   - write byte (ADDITIONAL DATA + ID)
     - ADDITIONAL DATA
-      - If value is in the signed byte range write 0x30
+      - If value is in the signed byte range write 0x30 (+ 0x40 if value is unsigned)
-      - If value is in the signed short range write 0x20
+      - If value is in the signed short range write 0x20 (+ 0x40 if value is unsigned)
-      - If value is in the signed int range write 0x10
+      - If value is in the signed int range write 0x10 (+ 0x40 if value is unsigned)
-      - otherwuse write 0x00
+      - otherwuse write 0x00 (+ 0x40 if value is unsigned)
   - write long (value)

 TAG_Float (ID 0x05)